Beanmasters/CodeVoyant-VisualStudio/README.md

 To get the most out of CodeVoyant, consider these tips and best practices:

-* **Use source control:** The AI CAN alter code in its response, typicaly reframing identical logic in newer coding styles, however, always compare, contrast and verify changes!
+* **Use source control:** The AI generaly does not but CAN alter code in its response, typicaly reframing identical logic in newer coding styles, however, always compare, contrast and verify changes!

 * **Select logical units of code:** The AI does best when it has context.
-Selecting an entire method (including its signature) gives it context about parameters and purpose, yielding better `<summary>` and `<param>` docs.
+Selecting an entire method (including its signature) gives it context about parameters and purpose, yielding better, more descriptive comments.
 If you only select inside a method, it might not know the method name or purpose, so it will just comment the lines.
-When possible, include the method or property signature in the selection for fuller docs.
+When possible, include the method or property signature in the selection for fuller documentation.

 * **Meaningful Names Help:** The AI will use identifiers (method name, parameter names) as clues.
 If your function is named `CalculateInvoiceTotal`, the summary will likely be great.
 If your function is named `DoIt` with parameters `x` and `y`, the AI has less to go on.
 In such cases, consider renaming things for clarity (a side benefit: encourages good naming).
 Or be ready to edit the AI’s output if it has to guess.